itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 EOF

 # List the PVs
-k get pv
+kubectl get pv
 ```

-## Create Persistent Volume Claim
+### Create Persistent Volume Claim

-Create a Persistent Volume Claim (PVC) named pvc-claim that has the following specifications:
+Create a Persistent Volume Claim (PVC) named pv-claim that has the following specifications:

 - Uses the storageClass named local-path
 - Access mode set to ReadWriteOnce